euonymblog/EUALF-webapp/_session/foreign-policy-roundtable.md

 ---
 layout: session
 title: Foreign Policy Roundtable
-timeslot: '6 June, 7.30-8.45'
+timeslot: '6 June, 9.00-10.45'
-venue: Level 2 Stateroom
+venue: Level 2 Room 2
 speaker:
 speakerurl:
-permalink: /SLFbreakfast.html
+permalink: /foreignpolicy.html
 ---

+Participants are invited to select one roundtable to attend in each session.This will be the opportunity to put forward ideas and recommendations.
+Each round- table has a chair and a rapporteur, and your active participation is encouraged.

+The Security, Foreign Policy and Development Roundtable will cover issues such as

+* Defence cooperation
+* Defence industry
+* Traditional and non-traditional security
+* Foreign policy cooperation and coordination
+* Development